musoniusr/DhammaratoDhamma/_posts/2024-08-14-easy-right-effort-aurélien-1-08-14-24.md

 **Speaker B:** As in, no one's in.

-**Dhammarato:** That's the only way that you're going to find a mommy.
+**Dhammarato:** As in, that's the only way that you're going to find a mommy.
 Well, yeah, all the mommies are like that.
 Why?
 Because enlightened women are unlikely to have babies.

 **Speaker B:** Yeah, yeah, I understand that.
 But enlightened women might also, I don't know, give talks, give teachings, like, as yourself.
 We can still learn from them, can we not?